dino-nugs/prototypes-bajillions/README.md

 ## For Developers

+-

 ### Repository Structure

 Each game is contained in its own subfolder:

-- `tower-orderer/` - A game about arranging towers in order from smallest to largest.
+- `tower-orderer/` - A game about ordering towers
 - (More games will be added in the future)

 ### Technologies Used